 What is Short-Term Disability?

 It is possible that you may have coverage from multiple avenues, so it is important to confirm what the policies are with your company.
+It is also important to ensure the coverage begins before you conceive because you would become ineligible after conception.
 Any monies paid to you from your employer are taxable, but it is possible that this may be offset by the new deduction that comes with your new baby.

 Can sick, vacation, and holiday time be used?